-For example, the image below, which is 4320x3240and 1000kB (about 20% of the size of the original) was saved at a relatively low quality.
-Although some compression artifacts are visible, it looks arguably fairly good when scaled down for display.
+For example, the image below, which is 4320×3240 and 1000kB (about 20% of the size of the original) was saved at a relatively low quality.
+Although some compression artifacts are visible, it looks fairly good when scaled down for display:

-However, when compared to the full-sized version, compression artifacts are easily observable—and will likely be displeasing—to users.
+However, when compared to the full-sized version compression artifacts are easily observable and will likely be displeasing.
 Here is a small section of the full-size image.
 The effects of compression are easy to see:

 Beyond understanding and choosing the compression quality, you must also decide whether JPEG is right for your image to begin with.
 For example, JPEG was designed for natural images, such as the photos above, so it doesn’t necessarily work well on data from text or line drawings, as shown by the blurriness in the image below.

-And remember, you can never recover, or even increase, image quality post compression.
-So, even at the highest quality, your JPEG-formatted data will not be equivalent to what was contained in original image file.
+And remember, you can never recover or increase image quality post compression.
+So, even at the highest quality, your JPEG-formatted data will not be equivalent to what was contained in the original image file.

 So, can you control image quality during compression?
 Yes and no. Scanners and cameras typically don’t give you the option to adjust image ratios; they generally choose the best available quality.

-Conversion software may have variable settings, but typically, your best option is to save at highest quality possible.
+Conversion software may have variable settings but typically your best option is to save at the highest quality possible.
 However, if you are saving personal photos and have very limited storage space, reducing image quality even a small amount can save significant room.